alxndrTL/othello_mamba/README.md

     <img src="assets/mamba_othello.png" alt="a mamba playing Othello" width="300" height="300" alt="python mamba"/>
 </p>

+<u>The repo features</u> :
+- a training script `train.py`, which trains a model that predicts legal moves in Othello.
+- the model trained can then be used to train a probe on top of it, with `create_data_probing.py` and `train_probe.py`.
+- the Transformer backend can be pure PyTorch or can use FlashAttention-2 (torch compile compatible).
+The Mamba backend can either be [mamba.py](https://github.com/alxndrTL/mamba.py) or the [official CUDA implementation](https://github.com/state-spaces/mamba).

+It is a complete reimplementation of the [original repo](https://github.com/likenneth/othello_world).
+It is designed to easily conduct the experiment from start to finish in separate and well-defined files : `train.py`, `create_data_probing.py` and `train_probe.py`.
+The `train.py` script creates a folder which is reused by downstream scripts, so you don't have to worry about carrying along model-specific hyperparameters.

+## What is OthelloGPT ?

 Othello is a board game played on a 8x8 grid where two players compete to flip their opponent's pieces to their own color by trapping them between their own pieces.

-// image othello

 <p align="center">
     <img src="assets/boards.png" alt="2 Othello boards" width="1387" height="370" alt="python mamba"/>